 - The use of cell phones or walkie talkies to communicate with teams in the event is not allowed.

 Pre-tournament Meeting: Required for all participants (both team members) to attend the Pre-tournament Meeting.
 These meeting will take place on or about 6:45 A.M., so plan accordingly.

-Tournament Committee: All past participants in these tournaments will be the Tournament Committee.
-(TC) Suggested waters will be e-mailed out August of the year before the trail.
-Any changes will be made by the TC.
+Tournament Committee: All past participants in these tournaments will be invited to be on the Classic Team Trail Tournament Committee.
+(CTTC) Suggested waters will be e-mailed out by June of the year before the trail.
+Any changes will be made by the CTTC.

 6 625 335

 15 1560 840